Employee Mileage Reimbursement Small Business Guide (+ Free Calculator)

-Employee mileage reimbursement is when a business pays a certain amount to cover the expenses (cost of gas, oil changes, and other maintenance) of an employee using their vehicle for work-related purposes.
-Most commonly, mileage reimbursement is a set amount for every mile an employee drives when using their personal vehicle for work, although businesses may also reimburse actual costs.
+Employee mileage reimbursement is when a business pays a certain amount to cover the expenses (cost of gas, oil changes, and other maintenance) of an employee using their personal vehicle for work-related purposes.
+As such, employers recognize the importance of compensating employees for the time and resources spent traveling for work-related purposes.

 Qualified Mileage Reimbursement